utkusarioglu/wordpress-react-typescript/API.md

-This repo was written with the assumption that after the development is complete, the WordPress theme and the sql data created will be running on a traditional environment with no containers, no orchestration and just a single instance.
+This repo was written with the assumption that after the development is complete, the WordPress theme and the sql data created will be running on a traditional environment with no containers, no orchestration and maybe just a single instance.
 So, the api was designed to account for pulling and pushing uploads, theme, and other components of the WordPress production in pieces.

 Though I see no reason why this repo could not be adapted to service a more scalable architecture.
 A Docker / Kubernetes push endpoint for images could be